clymbouris/udacity-frontend-p6-feedreader-testing/README.md

 git clone git@github.com:d3moid/frontend-feedreader-testing.git
 ```

+##Purpose

+Learn the basics of test-driven development using Jasmine test framework.

 ## Tests

 1. Loop through each feed in the allFeeds object and ensure it has a URL defined and that the URL is not empty.